gms4kc/augur/Sprint 4/reflection and progress report.md

 There was an issue with connecting, so we just made our own database with the same schema and imported the "contributors" table.
 There was also problems dealing with errors when no email was found or no GitLab ID was found, but those were worked around and now errors are dealt with properly.

-On our requirements document (in our sprint 1 submission), all of our top priorities were met and are working in the final product.
-The user interface was not worked not.
+On our requirements document, all of our top priorities are met and are working in the final product.
+The user interface was not worked on (from our initial requirements in sprint 1).
+The updated requirements are in the sprint 4 submission.